 Some people cover their mouth and nose with a mask and wear gloves.
 Any produce purchased at the store is washed before it is eaten.
 Our hands have become agents of the virus, must be cleaned frequently, and kept away from our faces.
 But what happens after running and hiding, when the virus finds and attacks us.
 I am not a negative person, but the reality is that some of us must fight this virus.

 How to use your immune system to fight the coronavirus

-I do not want to test positive for the coronavirus, but if I do, I am not going to be a casualty.
+I do not want to test positive for the coronavirus, but I will not be a casualty if I do.
 So, while I run and hide like everyone else, I am preparing for a fight.
 The types of foods I buy and eat now build my immune system.
 I am eating bell peppers and fruit every day.
 Nutrition and fitness have always been important, but they are more critical now.
 The math models tell us that this epidemic will get worse before it gets better.

-Once the epidemic runs its course, another one will follow, that is what history has shown us.
+Once the epidemic runs its course, another one will follow.
+That is what history has shown us.
 So, protecting yourself by practicing good hygiene, exercising, and eating a well-balanced meal is necessary.
 Of course, you should visit your doctor, but the health care system gets overwhelmed by viruses like the coronavirus and swine flu.
-Many people are going to die because the health care system does not have the resources to deal with an epidemic.
+Many people will die because the health care system does not have the resources to deal with an epidemic.

 We are at war, and the best way to survive a war is to be healthy, smart, and adaptable.
 Hippocrates, the father of modern medicine, stated: “Let food be your medicine and medicine be your food.”
-Now, if I get seriously sick, I am going to the doctor, but I am also going to help myself by building a healthy immune system and stay fit.
+Now, if I get seriously sick, I am going to the doctor, but I will also help myself by building a healthy immune system and staying fit.